g14a/metana/docs/install.md

 ### Linux

-Checkout the releases page and download your platforms binaries to install them.
+Checkout the releases page and download your platform's binaries to install them.

 [Releases Page](https://github.com/g14a/metana/releases)